VictorienDruon/movie-network-react-native/README.md

 ## Introduction

-The Movie Network is an innovative platform that allows users to:
+The Movie Network is an application that allows users to:

 - Discover a vast library of movies and TV shows.
 - Share their favorite content with friends.